Skeletons

 .

-Because of the size of their weapon, skeletons that are armed with maces remain stationary.
-When you come near, they'll swing their maces overhead three times, each rotation progressively farther outward than the last.
-Afterwards, they'll pull the spiked ball back and rest for a short period.
+Due to the sheer bulk of their spikey weapon, skeletons armed with maces are forced to remain stationary.
+When you near a mace skeleton, it'll swing around the weapon overhead three times, each rotation stretching outward progressively farther than the last.
+Upon the attack's completion, it'll pull back the mace and rest for a short period.

 .